awslabs/aws-mysql-jdbc/README.md

 | Custom Domain | `jdbc:mysql:aws://my-custom-domain.com:3306`      |    `clusterInstanceHostPattern` | *Initial connection:* the DB instance specified<br/>*Failover behavior:* connect to the primary DB instance |
 | Non-Aurora Endpoint | `jdbc:mysql:aws://localhost:3306`     |    `clusterInstanceHostPattern` | A regular JDBC connection will be returned - no failover functionality |

+(Information about the `clusterInstanceHostPattern` is mentioned in the section below.)

 For more information about parameters that can be configured with the AWS JDBC Driver, see the section below about failover parameters.

 #### Failover Parameters